Gua-tk/Linux-Auto-Customizer/README.md

 The last major change include the creation of a "complementary" uninstallation script, that allows to selectively uninstall the features that you desire using arguments.
 Arguments in `uninstall.sh` are identical to the arguments in `install.sh`.

-Also the script `common_variables.sh` have been created.
+Also the script `common_data.sh` have been created.
 This script contains declared variables that are used in one or both scripts.
 Most of the variables are long strings that specify a certain version of a software.
 Those variables are used to know which is the targeted version of a certain software.
 By changing those variables you can easily change the targeted version of a certain software (easier to update script).

 ## Author and Acknowledgements
 * Author: **Aleix Mariné** - [AleixMT](https://github.com/AleixMT) [aleix.marine@estudiants.urv.cat](aleix.marine@estudiants.urv.cat)